for Android 5 and above

 Kill Switch, Proxy Switch, and Split Tunnel Switch are now under VPN/Settings.

-v0.4: On April 12 2020, EclipseVPN was made available on the Google Play Store, the official and most trusted app store for the Android operating system.
+v0.4: On April 12 2020, EclipseVPN was made available on the Google Play Store.
 Now users can take advantage of the convenience and security of downloading the app from the Google Play Store directly on to their Android device and follow Google Play Store to manage all future updates and upgrades.

 v0.2 with Proxy: In February 2020, v0.2 was released for Android phones.
 The capability to configure proxies on the app which significantly enhances the circumvention capabilities of the VPN was added.